 I wanted to draw your attention to a couple of log entries from Halley that have left people mystified.

-He was about 430km north west of South Georgia when he described his encounters with three sea creatures:
+He was approximately 430km north west of South Georgia when he described encounters with three sea creatures:

 [27 Jan 1700, extract] All this Morning we have had a greate Fogg… and Sounded every two hours, apprehending my Self near Land; and the rather because yesterday and today severall fowls, which I take to be penguins, have passed by the Ship side, being of two sorts; the one black head and back, with white neck and breast; the other larger and of the Colour and siz of a young Cygnett, haveing a bill very remarkable hoocking downwards, and crying like a bittern as they past us.
 The bill of the other was very like that of the Crow, Both swam very deep, and allwais dived on our approach, either not having wings, or else not commonly useing them